Two-Day Nikko Itinerary

 Rinnoji Temple

 Rinnoji Temple has a history of over 1,200 years and was founded by Shodo Shonin.
-The main building of Rinnoji Temple is Sanbutsudo Hall which houses a number of Buddhist statues including the three mountain deities, Amida, Senju-Kannon, and Bato-Kannon.
+The main building of Rinnoji Temple is Sanbutsudo Hall which houses several Buddhist statues including the three mountain deities, Amida, Senju-Kannon, and Bato-Kannon.
 Nearby Sanbutsudo Hall is the temple’s treasure house and Shoyoen garden which has a beautiful path around a small pond.

 Toshogu Shrine